-To become a patient or be seen as a walk in, you must provide the front desk with your Alberta Health Card, or other valid provincial health care card (excluding Quebec).
-It is your responsibility to have valid health coverage and to carry proof of this coverage with you; or you will be charged the corresponding Alberta Health Services fee for your visit (generally between $37 and $60 for a basic visit).
-As some health facilities cannot provide services without physically seeing your valid provincial health care card, we recommend keeping the card in your wallet at all times.
+To be seen at our clinic, you must provide the front desk with your Alberta Health Card or other valid provincial health care card.
+It is your responsibility to have valid health coverage and to carry proof of this coverage with you, or you will be charged the corresponding Alberta Health Services fee for your visit (generally between $37 and $60 for a basic visit).

 If it is your first visit, you should bring your provincial health care card and photo ID.
 You should also be able to provide your mailing address, complete with postal code.